-Cash and cash equivalents include cash at bank or in hand, deposits held at call with banks and other short term highly liquid investments.
-The carrying value of these balances is considered to be a suitable proxy for fair value.
+Cash and cash equivalents include cash at bank or in hand, deposits held at call with banks and other short-term highly liquid investments.
+The carrying value of these balances is considered a suitable proxy for fair value.

-There is no material differences between the valuation used for Solvency purposes and the valuation used in the Company's financial statements
+There was a difference of £199k between the valuation used for Solvency purposes and the valuation used in the Company's financial statements; this was due to a re-classification of assets valuation basis.
+The overall value of assets under both basis remain the same.